saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Most people that start out working with Junos OS using PyEZ seem to get stuck trying to figure out how to retrieve information.
 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.

-In this article, I will first retrieve OSPF information from a single device running Junos OS using PyEZ.
+In this article, I will retrieve OSPF information from multiple devices running Junos OS using PyEZ.
 In the example, I will use both the `findall` as well as the `find` XPath.
 The reason for this is that these 2 XPath expressions will cover most situations.
 Iterating a list of BGP sessions and extracting information from individual sessions will work similar to the example I will walk you through here.
 Same thing for interfaces, line-cards, LDP sessions, and so on.

-To wrap things up, I will also give an example on how to get the information from multiple devices.

 Retrieving OSPF information